-To prevent oversaturation of paper within your book, Lightning Source recommends no more than a 40% difference in front-to-back coverage.* In the event that we cannot print your black and white, or color book, due to saturation issues, we do offer Premium printing.
-For specifications and pricing, please review your print and ship calculator under the title in your account.
+To prevent oversaturation of paper within your book, Lightning Source recommends no more than a 40% difference in front-to-back coverage.* In the event that we cannot print your black and white, or color book, due to saturation issues, we do offer Ultra Premium printing.
+Please see pricing further below.

 ULTRA PREMIUM PRICING